snieda/tsl2nano/tsl2.nano.h5/nano.h5.markdown

 * Client/Server application
 * Web application for small user-groups
 * Standalone or through connection to an application server
-* Application, started through a rest service in a web container
+* Application, started through a rest service in a web container (e.g. in jboss: http://localhost:8080/tsl2.nano.h5.0.7.0/web/start/user.home/free.port)
 * with or without local replication database
 * Usable as Entity-Browser configuring your data
 * Usable as full-configurable application
 * Usable as full-stack framework to develop model-driven applications
-* application, started inside a web-container through an own restful service, if ports are open (e.g. in jboss: http://localhost:8080/tsl2.nano.h5.0.7.0/web/start/user.home/free.port)
+* Provides a JNLP file for Java Web Start

 The _environment.xml_ in your current environment directory defines access-modes.
 F.e. _http.connection_ will define, if it is remote-accessible or not.
 For more informations, see chapter _The Environment_.

 ### Third Party Libraries